jrgtt/react-type-in-and-out/README.md

 Live demo: [JRigotti.github.io/react-type-in-and-out](http://JRigotti.github.io/react-type-in-and-out/)

-To build the examples locally, run:
+To try it locally: clone this repo, cd into it and build the examples with the following commands:

 ```
 npm install